 If your company does not have a Security Administrator, please have the appropriate person complete the Security Administrator Profile Form.

-We have created a to familiarize new security administrators with their role and a Security Administrator Guide that provides detailed instructions on how to add and manage Business Units on the AF website.
-To learn how to add, modify, or manage user accounts, please view the New Member Management Guide.
+We have created a to familiarize new security administrators with their role and a Member Management Guide that provides detailed instructions on how to add and manage Business Units on the AF website.
+To learn how to add, modify, or manage user accounts, please view the Member Management Guide.

 If you are a TPA and are requesting online access to your client's cases, AF will need your client's written consent in order to process your request.
 This can be in the form of an e-mail to email@example.com.
 Please contact Member Services for any further information regarding TPA online access.